-It is National Creativity Day tomorrow (May 30th) and being a creative and lifestyle blogger, I couldn’t not acknowledge this day now could I?
+May 30th is National Creativity Day and being a creative and lifestyle blogger, I couldn’t not acknowledge this day now could I?
 I think that it is a common misconception that people in the creative industry, are constantly full of inspiration and have so many different ideas.
 This is NOT the case!

 If you are constantly agonising about coming up with ideas or a creative solution, it is very unlikely it is going to come to you.
 So instead of trying to increase your focus try these 5 ways to boost your creativity.
 Coming back to the drawing board refreshed and motivated.